-Health educational standards are required in preschool through 12th grade to teach from a multicultural, gender fair approach with global perspectives incorporated at all levels in the education program.
-The education program requirements for human growth and development are written in law from kindergarten thru twelfth grade.
-The specific requirements and standards in Iowa code and Iowa administrative rules are listed below:
+Health education is required in kindergarten through 12th grade to teach from a multicultural, gender-fair approach with global perspectives incorporated at all levels in the education program.
+The education program requirements for human growth and development are written in law from kindergarten through 12th grade.
+The specific requirements from Iowa code and Iowa administrative rules are listed below:

 - Human Growth and Development Instruction: Iowa Code 279.50

 - Kindergarten Program Standards: Iowa Code 256.11; IAC 281-12.5(2)

 - Grades 1st thru 6th Program Standards: Iowa Code 256.11; IAC 281-12.5(3)

 - Grades 7th thru 8th Program Standards: Iowa Code 256.11; IAC 281-12.5(4)

 - Grades 9th thru 12thProgram Standards: Iowa Code 256.11 ; IAC 281-12.5(5)

 Health Education Research and Resources